Kama Powdered Gum Arabic

 Gum Arabic is certainly the oldest and best known of all the gums.
 The Egyptians knew as the kami and allegedly used it by the third dynasty (2650 BC.)
 To ensure the cohesion of the bandages of mummies.
 This powdered gum arabic is versatile and useful for a variety of fine art applications, such as making watercolour paint.

-In lithography, the hydrophilic properties of gum Arabic help create and maintain a water film on the non-inked portions of the lithographic stone (water pushes the fat).
+In lithography, the hydrophilic properties of Gum Arabic help create and maintain a water film on the non-inked portions of the lithographic stone (water pushes the fat).

-In photography, gum Arabic is also used in the gum dichromate process and for certain retouches and alterations.
+In photography, Gum Arabic is also used in the gum dichromate process and for certain retouches and alterations.